f4pga/prjxray/docs/format/db.rst

 The second number indicates the bit position width.

-FIXME: Expand this section.
+.. warning:: FIXME: Expand this section.
 We've had a couple questions around this, probably good to get a complete description of this that we can point people too.
 This is probably a good place to talk about tile grid and how it applies to segbit.

 segbits_*.db